|

 jon@goprimetimesports.com

-As the principal of Wilson School and a former basketball coach at Walter Hill, Jon knows the importance helping our young people succeed.
+As the retired principal of Wilson School and a former basketball coach at Walter Hill, Jon knows the importance helping our young people succeed.
 Since 1996, Jon has co-hosted shows and worked on football and basketball broadcasts as part of the Primetime Sports team.
 Jon also grew up in Rutherford County and enjoys watching our student athletes succeed.
-Jon is host of the iDEASTees Primetime Sports Scene (Monday nights at 6).
-He and Donnie do color commentary for football and have since 2002.
+Jon is host of the iDEASTees Primetime Sports Scene (Thursday nights at 6).
+He does color commentary for football and have since 2002.
 Jon also does play-by-play and color commentary for high school basketball, softball and baseball.
-He is also a co-host of the Prentice Alsup Heating and Air Coaches Corner (Saturday mornings at 9).
-Jon considers baseball his true love – especially the Atlanta Braves.
-Jon has been happily married to his wife, Stephanie, for more years than she’s willing to admit!
-They have one daughter, Samantha…who is married Brett Jackson and following in her father’s footsteps.
-She is teaching and coaching basketball at Eagleville.
+He is also a co-host of the Prentice Alsup Heating and Air Coaches Corner (Saturday mornings at 8).
+Jon considers baseball his true love - especially the Atlanta Braves.
+Jon has one daughter, Samantha...who is married Brett Jackson.
 Jon is now also a grandfather and is loving every minute of it.
-He’s a deacon at Unity Baptist Church, where he also serves as worship leader.

 Chip Walters